 Simple English definitions for legal terms

-Read a random definition: badge of slavery
+Read a random definition: criminal forfeiture

 A writ of course is a legal document that is issued automatically or granted as a right.
 It is also known as a writ of right or breve de cursu.
 A writ of covenant, on the other hand, is a type of writ used by someone who has suffered damages due to a breach of a promise or covenant.
 It is also called breve de conventione.
 This writ was popular in the early years of Henry III and was often used to settle disputes quickly and inexpensively.